matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 provides robust scalability, and ensures global data distribution.
 Firestore simplifies data modeling and querying, enabling developers to focus on creating engaging user experiences.

-10) Explain the significance of Container Registry in GCP.
+10) Explain the significance of Container Registry in GCP?
 Answer: Container Registry is a single place for your team to manage Docker images, perform vulnerability analysis, and decide who can access what with fine-grained access control.
 It's integrated with Google Cloud's security and privacy features, providing a secure and private repository for Docker images.
 Container Registry supports fast,